 6.8.2.
 Amendments

 In the event of a contract extension due to an increase in the scope of work or other contractual terms, the manager shall prepare a decision note to all affected parties outlining the reasons for the scope change and obtain all necessary additional approvals.
-All increases in cost are to be approved by the appropriate SMG member.
+All increases in cost are to be approved by the appropriate ELT member.
 A copy of the amendment shall be forwarded to the accounting department.

 6.9.
-Performance Management
+Performance management

 Once a contract has been executed, the manager will be responsible for monitoring vendor performance to ensure all work is completed within the terms and conditions of the contract.

-7. Document and Records Retention
+7. Document and records retention

 7.1.
 Retention